Australian War Memorial Logo

 Private Ralph James Niblett, 4th Battalion, The Royal Australian Regiment

 Nui Le was the last major enemy engagement by Australian troops in Vietnam.
 The five killed in action there were the last Australian soldiers to die in combat in Vietnam.
+A further 30 were wounded.
 For their bravery under fire, seven Australians were recognised with awards.
+15 enemy soldiers from 33 NVA Regiment were killed and about the same number were thought to be wounded and carried away.
 Operation Ivanhoe concluded on 2 October.
 The following month, Nui Dat base was handed to the South Vietnamese and by December nearly all Australian troops had left Phuoc Tuy Province.

 We remember those who fought in that battle 50 years ago.
 We pay our respects to those who died, and to the survivors who returned home.